elastic/eui/wiki/component-development.md

   (props, ref) => {
     ...

-    // combines the textarea element & `replaceNode` into a single object, which is then passed back to the owning component's ref value useImperativeHandle(
+    // combines the textarea element & `replaceNode` into a single object, which is then passed back to the forwarded `ref` useImperativeHandle(
       ref,
       () => ({ textarea: textareaRef.current, replaceNode }),